joaoalbertocsjunior/react-s/README.md

 - JSON is easy to mantain.
 - JSON is widely adopted.

+You can write logic within JSON as you would in xml or jsx.

 ## Is the project _production ready_?

 In summary, **no**, _eventually_ it will be.